-Most British Christmas Cakes are first covered in marzipan, and then iced with Royal Icing on top of that.
+Most English Christmas Cakes are first covered in marzipan, and then iced with royal icing on top of that.
 Most North American cakes tend to be just left plain.

 Australians devised a method of boiling the fruit first before baking the cake.
 Given that Christmas comes at high summer in Australia, women wanted to reduce the amount of time the oven was on during sweltering temperatures.

 During the Second World War in Britain, many resourceful people made their Christmas cakes with carrots to sweeten them, as sugar was of course rationed.